On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: Abstract

 \section{Abstract}

-We study the numerical semigroups in function of their gaps of second kind.
-Moreover, fixed two non-negative integers $F$ and $K$, we give an algorithm to compute all the numerical semigroups whose Frobenius number is $F$ and that have $K$ gaps of second kind.
+We study how certain invariants of numerical semigroups relate to the number of second kind gaps.
+Furthermore, given two fixed non-negative integers $F$ and $k$, we provide an algorithm to compute all the numerical semigroups whose Frobenius number is $F$ and which have exactly $k$ second kind gaps.